Mohamed-said-salah/Flash-Chat/README.md

  * Get the apk of the app from [**Drive**](https://drive.google.com/file/d/1EAEdrmhuQUhaOM0X3FGWJHVNeLvrFrMu/view?usp=drive_link)

+## Setup

+ * clone the repository and run the app on any plugged ios or android Emulator or physical device.

 ## Gained Experience 💡

 - How to incorporate Firebase into my Flutter projects.